 And don’t forget, you’ll of course get the owner’s manual with your purchase, as well.

-Below, please take a look at some of the best selling upright digital pianos currently available on Amazon, and see how well they compare to the Rhapsody:
+Below, please take a look at some of the best selling upright digital pianos currently available online, and see how well they compare to the Rhapsody:

 Voices, Tones, and Rhythms

 The Williams Rhapsody also lives up to industry standards when it comes to the tones and rhythms housed on the machine.

 The Rhapsody adds two sounds to the standard 10 voices that comes with most upright pianos, and these are very well put together and sound great.
 The entire collection consists of a Grand Piano, Electric Piano 1 & 2, a Church Organ, Rock Organ, Strings, Vibraphone, Guitar, Bright Piano, Bass, Harpsichord, and a Choir voice to finish it all off.

 For the price and everything that comes with it, this a nice collection of sounds.
 I found myself pulled mostly towards the versatility of the harpsichord and the guitar voices, as they sounded clear and full.